Ruth Sato: Nightclub manager

 Bill and Ruth made plans to start their own jazz nightclub when Bill entered the Navy during World War II.
 They agreed upon a high class operation, devoid of influence from the mob, rowdy people, drugs and prostitution, which were quite common in nightclubs of the 1940s.
 Ruth was well aware that New York's 52nd Street developed a bad reputation for this, having worked there since the early 1920s.
 Jazz Ltd's motto was clear: "If you want to dance, go to the Aragon Ballroom.
 If you want to drink, try any bar.
 You can make love in a taxi.
 But if you want to hear Dixieland, this is the place."
 No unescorted women were allowed unless they sat with Ruth at the bar.
 Men had to wear suit jackets and women could not wear trousers.
 Ruth did the marketing, booking, was the hostess, and enforced the rules.

-In June 1947, they opened Jazz, Ltd. in Chicago, which featured Dixieland Jazz of the 1910s and ‘20s and top jazz musicians from across the country.
+In June 1947, they opened Jazz, Ltd. in Chicago, which featured Dixieland Jazz of the 1910s and ‘20s and other jazz musicians from across the country.
 Ruth and Bill were originally going to open a club in New York but Dixieland music was dead there after World War I, so they chose Chicago.
-With Ruth’s extensive Broadway experience and her own publicity, she booked talent and attracted customers from around the world to Jazz, Ltd. Some of the greatest names in Jazz played at Jazz, Ltd. Ruth and Bill estimated that over 700 musicians played their.
+With Ruth’s extensive Broadway experience and her own publicity, she booked talent and attracted customers from around the world to Jazz, Ltd. Some renowned names in Jazz played at Jazz, Ltd. Ruth and Bill estimated that over 700 musicians played their.
 While Ruth managed the club, Bill played clarinet in the band.
-It was open six nights per week from 9 pm to 4 am and was busy all the time, except for holidays.
+"It was open six nights per week from 9 pm to 4 am and was busy all the time, except for holidays."

 "Ruth remembered many people’s names and faces and her hospitality made for good rapport.
-Her ability to preside over the club with a subtle yet firm hand made Jazz, Ltd. one of the most pleasant clubs in Chicago.
+Her ability to preside over the club with a subtle yet firm hand made Jazz, Ltd. one of the most pleasant clubs in Chicago."
+Ruth took only one vacation in 17 years working 48 hours per week at Jazz, Ltd.

-Ruth and Bill knew they had to devote all of their time to Jazz, Ltd. in order for it to succeed.
-Ruth took only one vacation in 17 years working 48 hours per week at Jazz, Ltd. When it closed early in the morning she went up to her residence, an apartment above the club, and made breakfast for Bill and herself.
-Then she tended her garden in the backyard.